 VA benefits and Medicare Part B

 Medicare Part B covers preventive and medically necessary services, including ambulance services, doctors’ services, durable medical equipment, clinical research, and mental health treatment.
 You should enroll in Medicare Part B to ensure you have adequate coverage for your health care needs, whether they’re service-connected or otherwise.
 Should you ever lose some of your VA benefits, or your VA benefits don’t cover everything you need, you’ll be able to use Medicare Part B instead of paying 100% of the expenses out of your own pocket.
-Although Medicare Part B has a monthly premium, it’s well worth it if it helps you avoid high out-of-pocket costs.
-It’s wise to enroll in Part B during your initial enrollment period – you’ll incur penalties if you enroll later.
+Although Medicare Part B has a monthly premium ($170.10 in 2022) and an annual deductible ($233 in 2022), it’s well worth it if it helps you avoid high out-of-pocket costs.
+It’s wise to enroll in Part B during your initial enrollment period unless you have other employer-sponsored coverage.
+You may incur late penalties if you wait to enroll.
+You must be enrolled in Parts A and B if you want TRICARE for Life.

 VA benefits and Medicare Part C